North Korea threatens 'thousands-fold' revenge against U.S. for sanctions

 North Korea said Monday it will launch “thousands-fold” revenge against the United States, after the United Nations imposed new sanctions on Pyongyang for its nuclear and missile programs.

 The statement came after the U.N.
-Security Council unanimously approved tough new U.S.-sponsored sanctions Saturday, including a ban on coal and other exports worth over $1 billion.
+Security Council unanimously approved tough new U.S.-drafted sanctions Saturday, including a ban on coal and other exports worth over $1 billion.

-"We are ready to retaliate with far bigger actions to make the U.S. pay a price for its crime against our country and people," the reclusive nation warned via the official Korean Central News Agency.
+"We are ready to retaliate with far bigger actions to make the U.S. pay a price for its crime against our country and people," the reclusive nation warned, the official Korean Central News Agency reported.

 It said it would take a "stern action of justice."

-North Korea regularly makes flamboyant threats against the U.S. and the West.
+North Korea regularly uses flamboyant language to make threats against the U.S. and the West.

+Secretary of State Rex Tillerson said Monday that the North could show it is ready for dialogue by stopping the missile tests.

+“The best signal that North Korea could give us that they’re prepared to talk would be to stop these missile launches,” he said, according to the Washington Post.

 “Do not violate the U.N.’s decision or provoke international society’s goodwill by conducting missile launching or nuclear tests,” Wang said he told Ri.